AztecProtocol/barretenberg/README.md

 ```
 mkdir build-wasm && cd build-wasm
 cmake -DTOOLCHAIN=wasm-linux-clang ..
-make barretenberg.wasm
+cmake --build . --parallel --target barretenberg.wasm
 ```

-The resulting wasm binary will be at `./src/aztec/barretenberg.wasm`.
+The resulting wasm binary will be at `./build-wasm/bin/barretenberg.wasm`.

 To run the tests, you'll need to install `wasmtime`.